Contents

 Here’s what affects your first‑party bike insurance premium:

-Bajaj General Insurance allows you to customise factors like IDV, deductible and add‑ons—balancing protection and cost effectively.
+Bajaj General Insurance allows you to customise factors like IDV, deductible, and add‑ons—balancing protection and cost effectively.

 In case of an unfortunate event, claiming first-party bike insurance involves a few straightforward steps: